AndreiPiatrou/articles/team-best-practices.md

 5. Direct commits to `master|develop` are not allowed.
 6. Every change should be done by pull request.
 7. Also, tags can be used for special cases.
+8. Development process starts from branch creation from `develop`.

+#### Branch naming and commit messages
+1. `feature|bugfix` branch have `feature|bugfix/JIRAID-short-description` naming pattern.
+This practice allows to link every branch and pull request with git history.
+2. `Short description` and `Detailed explanaition` parts of commit message should be descriptive and clear (example `Update user view`, `Fix login form typo`).
+See [this article][link_git_commit_best_practices] and follow this practices.

 ### GitHubFlow
 1. `master` branch is used as a main *stable* branch.